daniel-melanson/spire-api.melanson.dev/README.md

-# Update (Jan 2025): Due to hosting costs and my graduation, I have decided to take this project down.
+# Update (Jan 2025): I have graduated and have taken this project offline.
 # spire-api.melanson.dev

 An API for public information on [UMass Spire](https://www.spire.umass.edu/).